CPERLTAR/Vence-API/README.md

 >**Warning**
 >
 > Dates and times are stored in UTC (Coordinated Universal Time) in the database.
 Dates and times entered in the `config.json` file are in UTC.
-This might affect that date range of data you want to pull.
+This might affect the date range of data you want to pull.
 For example, Arizona is -7 hours from UTC, entering "2022-06-01 00:00:00.000" into the `config.json` will pull data from 2022-05-31 17:00:00.000 Arizona local time.

 Also edit the "end_time" to date and time you want the data to end.